Here’s how I started our toddler art group. Plus information and tips to help you start your own kids’ art class.

 Then the pandemic started and all that went on hold as classes, until then, had been in my home.
 I have yet to resume them, but I know I will at some point.
 And along the way, I learned a lot.

 Below you’ll find my initial thoughts and reflections from the experience I gained along the way.
-Most of all, I hope that if you’ve been hesitant to start an art group, that this might be the encouragement that you (and I know I needed as well).
-Link arms with some friends you know, invite their friends and pretty soon (I have a feeling) you’ll have more interest than you’ll know what to do with.
+Most of all, I hope that if you’ve been hesitant to start an art group, that this might be the encouragement that you need (I know I needed quite a bit!).
+Link arms with some friends you know, invite their friends and pretty soon you’ll have more interest than you’ll know what to do with.

 Art is easier together.
 Toddlers and caregivers all find it more fun to do art with others and the mess is easier to engage in together.